HOW TO CHANGE BATH TAPS – STEP BY STEP GUIDE

 Pillar taps, mixer taps, and monobloc taps are the three most common taps on the market, but what are their differences?

 You’ll probably be familiar with pillar taps from old-fashioned bathrooms, or bathrooms which have purposefully gone for a vintage look.
-Pillar taps have two separate taps, one for hot water and one for cold and can be used in two-hole baths and basins.
+Pillar taps have two separate taps, one for hot water and one for cold.

-With mixer taps you only have a single spout, but you have separate taps on either side to control how much hot and cold water comes out.
+With mixer taps you only have one spout, but you can use separate water taps to combine hot and cold water.
 These taps are just like pillar taps, other than you just have one spout instead of two!
 If you are expecting to use your bath taps with a shower attachment, mixer taps are an ideal choice.
-The Atrio 3-hole Basin Mixer is the perfect choice for a minimalistic bathroom with its streamlined appearance and user-friendly cross handles.

 Monobloc taps are perhaps the most modern choice of tap, as they combine the technology of a mixer tap with the classic look of a pillar tap.
 Monobloc taps have a single lever, which controls both hot and cold water, and just one spout.
-A great example of a tap with monobloc installation is the Essence Basin Mixer ½” S-Size.
-This classic model comes with an integrated mousseur and thanks to GROHE SilkMove technology, you can vary water temperature and flow with ease and precision.
+Most pillar taps will have monobloc installation these days, such as the Bauloop pillar tap from GROHE.

 What about Bath/Shower Combinations?